evaniswong/AWS-CSAA-ACloudGuru/Section 04 -- AWS Object Storage and CDN - S3, Glacier and CloudFront/README.md

 * Storage Management Pricing
 * Data Transfer Pricing
 * Transfer Acceleration

-### What is S3 Transfer Acceleration?
-AWS S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your end users and an S3 bucket.
-Transfer Acceleration takes advantage of AWS CloudFront's globally distributed edge locations.
-As the data arrives at an edge location, data is routed to AWS S3 over an optimized network path.
+* Cross Region Replication Pricing

 ### Create and S3 Bucket - Exam Tips
 * Buckets are a universal name space
 * Upload an object to S3 receives a HTTP 200 code on success
-* S3, S3-IA, S3 Reduced Redundancy Storage
+* S3, S3-IA, S3 - IA(One Zone), Glacier
+* Control access to buckets using either a bucket ACL or using Bucket Policies

+### S3 Security and Encryption
+* By default buckets are private and all objects stored inside them are private, you can setup access control using:
+  * Bucket Policies
+  * Access Control Lists
+* Access Logs
 * Encryption
-  * Client Side Encryption
+  * Encryption is Transit
+    * SSL/TLS
-  * Server Side Encryption
+  * Encryption At Rest(Server Side) is achieved by
-    * Server side encryption with Amazon S3 Managed Keys (SSE-S3)
+    * S3 Managed Keys (SSE-S3)
-    * Server side encryption with KMS (SSE-KMS)
+    * AWS Key Management Service, Managed Keys (SSE-KMS)
     * Server side encryption with Customer Provided Keys (SSE-C)
-* Control access to buckets using either a bucket ACL or using Bucket Policies
-* **By default buckets are private and all objects stored inside them are private**

 ### S3 - Versioning Exam Tips
 * Stores all versions of an object (including all writes and even if you delete an object)